| Questions: |

-What are the elements of a sound risk management protocol to deal with boundary issues?
+What are the six elements of a sound risk management protocol to deal with boundary issues?

-What are the possible reactions your client may have when a referral
+What are four possible reactions your client may have when a referral

 to another professional or agency is suggested?

-What are the criteria that must be included in the client's consent to research?
+What are three criteria that must be included in the client's consent to research?

-What are the phases of healing for the survivor of abuse?
+What are three phases of healing for the survivor of abuse?

-K. 1.
+K. (14) Three phases of healing for abuse: 1.
 Remembering the trauma; 2. getting in touch with the feelings; and 3. developing a survivor rather than a victim mentality.

-L. with explicit HIPAA provisions that are unique to psychotherapy notes.
+L. (10) Mental Health Professionals should be especially familiar with explicit HIPAA provisions that are unique to psychotherapy notes.
 The regulations define these specifically as notes recorded in any medium by a health care provider who is a mental health professional documenting or analyzing the contents of conversation during a private counseling session or a group, joint, or family counseling session, and that are separated from the rest of the individual's medical record.